Hannumk/hello-world/README.md

 # hello-world
 Something not cool
 Back at trying to find a job.
-I hate that people assune women are worthless.
+I hate that people assume women are worthless.
 Maybe it will be different this time, BUT I doubt it.